 |Further details outdoors|

 The gardens are a particular feature at The Point.
 To the side of the property is a secluded terraced area perfect for al-fresco dining.
 The upper area of the garden is lawned, and leads down to a decked dining area with spectacular views across the bay and out to sea.
-Further steps lead down to an amazing area of private beach.
+Further steps lead down across the rocks to an amazing area of private beach.

 Flushing is perfectly placed to explore all of Cornwall. it is one known to be one of the warmest villages in the UK because it has an idyllic sheltered south-facing aspect, between the banks of the Penryn River and Falmouth Harbour.